-By Brad Allen, Atlantic Coast Conference football referee from Lumberton, N.C.
+By Brad Allen, NFL referee from Lumberton, N.C.

 There is no other avocation that I can think of that requires the level of physical and mental preparation that officiating mandates, and you have to dedicate yourself in order to be successful.